Flufy-Nurbs/OD_CopyPasteExternal/docs/datafile_spec.md

 u v:pntid        (for continuous UVs)
 VERTEXNORMALS:# of vertexnormals
 x y z (for each normal)
+VERTEXCOLORS:# of vertexcolors
+r g b a (for each color, each component is 0-1 float)
 ```

 ### Example data format for a box: